krastin/vagrant-test-multimachine/README.md

 First time it will take a while because the VM image is being downloaded

 ## Log on to machine instances

+Usernames and/or passwords, where applicable, are either _ubuntu_ or just nothing.

     vagrant ssh web01
     vagrant ssh web02